 Like many other lifelong Cincinnati residents, my heritage is of a German and Irish mix.
 The German – American side traces directly to Cincinnati’s Porkopolis days of the early to mid 1800’s.
 My Irish Mother’s side went undocumented in the Appalachian mountains of West Virginia, but her American roots are believed to go back to at least the time of the Irish potato famine.
 If you care to read more about my Cincinnati area heritage (Click Here).

 Despite the huge influx of German and Irish immigrants during the 1800’s, Cincinnati’s population circa 1850 was still about half English – American.
 Other ethnicities were also present in low percentages.
 Religious and ethnic disputes were understandably fairly common in early Cincinnati.
-Here’s a song titled Goddam Dutch that reflects older meting pot Cincinnati: (click here) https://www.youtube.com/watch?v=_5YppnBEdTs
+Here’s a song titled Goddam Dutch that reflects older meting pot Cincinnati: (click here).

 The oldest recipes that I have seen for Goetta call for shredded meat.
 I read one old pork neck bone recipe that warned to check well for bone-fragments while shredding off the cooked tender meat.
-And, makes good sense because way back in the day hog carcasses were split into sides using a huge cleaver.
+That makes good sense because way back in the day, hog carcasses were split into sides using a huge cleaver (potentially leaving bone chips/fragments).
 Given the ethnic mix of early Cincinnati residents, their working class roots and the abundance of pork neck bones that were available during America’s first Porkopolis boom, it seems plausible that something close to the Goetta recipe handed-down to my father was invented here.
 In pre-refrigeration technology times Porkopolis’s semi-boneless pork shoulder butts (Boston style butts were fabricated for economical brine barrel preservation & shipping) were waterway shipped far and wide in barrels of salt brine.
 A large portion of the shoulder blade bone is left in Boston-style pork butts, but neck bones and ribs are removed.
 The term Boston Butt likely originated in the American colonies to describe how the upper pork shoulder portion could be prudently fabricated for ship export.
 Today, a butt roast with the body cavity side bones (split neck vertebra & a few ribs) and with the shoulder blade left in is termed a Milwaukee-style butt.
 Side note: the thick end of something was once commonly referred to as the butt end.
 Hence, the thick portion of a whole pork shoulder is the butt end.
 The butt end of a long gun is another example.
 Picnics are the narrower leg portion of the whole pork shoulder primal cut.
 Pork neck bones were left out of large-scale Porkopolis brine barrel shipping, in order to make more cost-effective use of both limited barrel and ship cargo space.
 And, all the old Germans I ever knew were notoriously frugal.
 I once saw my Depression era Father straighten out a pulled nail to the point where it could be driven again.
 Imagine Cincinnati Porkololis citizens standing there looking at piles of pork neck bones that still had a good bit of meat attached to them.
 Fresh pork neck bones must have once been an affordable to free meat protein source to even Cincinnati’s poorest residents (spareribs would have then been yet another possibility).
 Further, hogs being herded to market, or wild running hogs, likely gleaned rotting flesh from piles of discarded pig parts.
 And, you know the old time Queen City rats were eating well.
 If my educated guess is correct then why didn’t Goetta production resume in America’s second Porkopolis, Chicago?
-My guess there is that abundant Lake Michigan ice (in the earlier years) and the advent of mechanical refrigeration both facilitated the commercial further processing of cuts such hocks, spareribs and neck bones.
+My guess there is that abundant Lake Michigan ice (in the earlier years) and the advent of mechanical refrigeration both facilitated the commercial further processing of cuts such as hocks, spareribs and neck bones.
 Once cured & smoke-cooked those lesser pork products have a fairly long refrigerated shelf-life.
-The extended shelf-life bought more time for the distribution and retail sale of perishable meat products.
+That extended shelf-life bought more time for the distribution and retail sale of perishable meat products.

 It’s hard to remove the meat from raw, irregular shaped cervical vertebrae.
 But, after long cooking neck bones in liquid the meat shreds off easily.
 Today, the lean meat on pork neck bones is often mechanically gleaned using advanced meat recovery systems.
 The resulting meat pulp is used in popular emulsion type sausages (mostly wieners or bologna).
 There is also excellent nutritional broth generated from cooking meaty neck bones.
 It is a prudent practice to use such broth to fully hydrating the oats when making Goetta.
 It turns out that the meat grinder was invented in Germany during about the same time that Cincinnati’s short-lived Porkopolis boom was occurring (early to mid 1800’s).
 The Civil war cut short Cincinnati’s Porkopolis rein because Mississippi River shipping was severely disrupted during the conflict.
 Further, Northern railroad networks, expanded partially for the war, and seasonal Great Lakes shipping better positioned Chicago to become fast growing America’s new meat distribution hub.
 Given all that background information, it’s a fairly safe assumption that original Cincinnati Goetta was made using cooked & shredded pork.
 The combination of meat shreds and onion pulp both enhance the end-product bind of high quality Goetta.
 That increase in bind makes it possible to mash Goetta patties thin while frying them crispy; without them falling apart.
 Mixing loose fiberglass into wet concrete is another example of many little stands helping to better bind the end product.
 Both gelled collagen (contained in meat broth) and solidified fat help to hold Goetta together when it’s in the chilled state.
 However, as frying proceeds collagen and fat liquefy.
 Towards the end of frying surface browning, on both sides of Goetta patties, really firms them up.